thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

-Linking to the PSA Certification entry can still be achieved if this claim is not present in the token by making an association at a Verifier between the reference values and other token claim values - for example, the Implementation ID.
+Linking to the PSA Certification entry can still be achieved if this claim is not present in the token by making an association at a Verifier between the reference value and other token claim values - for example, the Implementation ID.

 ~~~